Easy Wall-Mounted DIY Spice Rack

 This cabinet has four shelves.
 You could make more shelves depending on what you need to store.

-How Do You Install the Shelves in This DIY Spice Rack?
+How Do You Install the Shelves?

 This spice cabinet will be heavy when it’s loaded with spices.
 My cabinet and spice jars weighed nearly 30 pounds.
 So it must be securely attached to the wall.